The Garden Grazer

 Notes

-*Thickener: If using tapioca starch in place of cornstarch to thicken, use 2 Tbsp. tapioca starch.
+*Thickener: Or swap in arrowroot powder or tapioca starch.
+(If using tapioca starch in place of cornstarch, use 2 Tbsp. tapioca starch.)

 Gluten-free option: Use tamari and GF tempeh.
 (Some tempeh includes other grains such as barley, brown rice, millet, etc. so double check the ingredients for gluten-free.)